(832) 289-2334

 Watch Out for Hidden Fees

 Some companies advertise low base prices but add fees for installation, delivery, or “required” upgrades.
-At Sunshine Stairlifts, we provide all-inclusive quotes with no hidden fees.
+At Sunshine Mobility, we provide all-inclusive quotes with no hidden fees.
 The price we quote is the price you pay.

 Ways to Save Money on a Stairlift